SirPlease/Apex/README.md

 * Health Bonus is used instead of Hybrid DB+HB.
   * Holdout Bonus is not used.

+* Maximum amount of pills you can find outside the saferoom is 2.
+* Common Infected wandering in the background has been set to 30 (**Vanilla:** 20)
 * You can only find one more set of pills outside of the saferoom.
 * Finite Hordes are disabled, returning the infinite horde events.
   * Infinite Hordes will be paused instantly during Tanks however.

 * Special Infected
   * Quad Caps are enabled.
+  * Sack Order is now handled by a plugin, rather than the AI Director.
+	* This will keep the sack order working functioning properly at all times (Boomer dies 3rd or 4th, Quad Cap guaranteed)
+	* This prevents getting the same SI several times while the Tank is up.
+	* Do NOT use this plugin outside of Apex, it's in its early stages.

   * Tanks
-	* Tanks can be slowed down upto a maximum of 28% by Uzis, Pistols, and Deagles.
+	* Tanks can be slowed down upto a maximum of 25% by Uzis, Pistols, and Deagles.
 	* Speed is reset back to its default value (210, was 200)
   * Hunter
 	* You can now have a maximum of 2 Hunters at the same time.